WHAT IS Human Aid UK’S DONATION POLICY?

 We base our project delivery to meet the expectations set by SPHERE standards.
 Water Supply, Sanitation & Hygiene Promotion (WASH), Food Security & Nutrition, Shelter & Settlement and Health.
 In practice, we should measure impact based on effective humanitarian responses and address needs holistically, and the Humanitarian Sector should work towards this.
 We work to identify immediate needs and prioritise activities that will address these.

-Human Aid UK consults with the Islamic Council of Europe to ensure that we regularly check that all our projects meet the correct application of your Sadaqah and Zakat.
+Human Aid UK regularly sits with the Islamic Council of Europe to ensure that we regularly check that all our projects meet the correct application of your Sadaqah and Zakat.